anjali-sh14/netflix_python_project/README.md

 This project delves into the emotional landscape of Netflix, utilizing the power of Natural Language Processing (NLP) to analyze the sentiment expressed in show descriptions.
 By decoding the underlying emotions within these narratives, we aim to gain valuable insights into audience preferences, content trends, and the potential for enhancing the Netflix experience.

+## Embark on the Journey: Code and Data
+* Access the Netflix dataset that fueled our analysis https://www.kaggle.com/datasets/shivamb/netflix-shows

 ## Decoding the Questions: Key Inquiries

 Our exploration is guided by the following key questions: